bedwards/baseball_analysis/retrosheet/README.md

     head -n1000 noheader.csv >> event_sample.csv
     csvsql -i postgresql --no-constraints event_sample.csv

-Edit the output changing all the field types
+Edit the output changing all the field types to varchar.

-    copy event_ingest from 'noheader.csv' CSV;
+    copy event_ingest from 'noheader.csv' csv;

-Generate the create table statement for event_ingest and edit it (or use the one in [ddl.sql](ddl.sql).
+Generate the create table statement with constraints for the event table and edit it (or use the one in [ddl.sql](ddl.sql)).

     csvsql -i postgresql event_sample.csv